Skip to main content Skip to footer

 Effective since 2007, The Special Waste Amendment (Scotland) Regulations 2004 (an amendment of the Special Waste Regulations 1996) [4] require all clinical (renamed healthcare) waste to be segregated and classified as special waste.
 (Note that outside Scotland ‘special’ waste is referred to as ‘hazardous’ waste.)

-These amendments clarified and highlighted the colour-coded waste stream (red) for individual, potentially toxic products that require specialised recovery and disposal (e.g. dental radiography chemicals, amalgam and amalgam-filled teeth).
+These amendments clarified and highlighted the colour-coded segregation system for individual, potentially toxic products that require specialised recovery and disposal (e.g. dental radiography chemicals, amalgam and amalgam-filled teeth).
 It should be noted Materials Safety Data Sheets supplied with products should indicate the waste classification.

-The colour-coded waste streams referred to throughout this section are the NHSScotland national standard.
+The colour-coded segregation system referred to throughout this section are the NHSScotland national standard.
+Following the colour coded segregation guide is best practice and ensures compliance with current regulations.
 You are advised to check these with your local Health Board, Waste Management Officer, as local variations may exist.
+A flow chart for segregation and handling of waste, should be available from your Health Board Waste Management Officer.

-An overview of best practice in waste management is given in the NHS Scotland Waste Management Guidance v7 (SHTN 03-01) [9].
-The advice given throughout this section is in line with the best practice discussed in SHTN3, which is applicable to all healthcare facilities including dental practices in Scotland
+An overview of best practice in waste management is given in the NHS Scotland Waste Management Guidance v8 (SHTN 03-01) [5].
+The advice given throughout this section is in line with the best practice discussed in SHTN3, which is applicable to all healthcare facilities including in Scotland dental practices.

-The previous version of NHS Scotland Waste Management Guidelines (parts A,B,C,D) has been superseded and archived, but these documents remain available on the NSS website [5-8].
+The previous versions of NHS Scotland Waste Management Guidelines have been superseded and archived, but these documents remain available on the NSS website [6,7,8,9,10].
 The comprehensive advice within the PSM is derived from the more detailed information within the archived guidance.

 Sources of information